usgo/online-ratings/README.md

 The dockerfile configuration will then serve the app at `localhost:80`.

-You can remap the ports that the app listens on by editing `docker-compose.yml` and changing the nginx ports mapping to something like `"8080:80"`

 ## Development
 You might find it useful to have a python shell in Docker.
 This lets you interactively play with database queries and such.
 ```